Find participating medical centers and current study status in each of them

 - Current smoker: Current smoking is defined as any use of inhaled tobacco products or inhaled marijuana within 3 months prior to screening, through use of cigarettes, cigars, electronic cigarettes, vaporizing devices, or pipes.

-Additional Exclusion Criteria for Participants with COPD (Cohort 1 and Cohort 4):
+Additional Exclusion Criteria for Participants With COPD (Cohort 1, Cohort 2, and Cohort 4):

 - COPD exacerbation within 28 days prior to screening or that has not returned to baseline